close

 Words: 868|Pages: 2|5 min read

-Most Americans are fearful of soaring crime, random violence, daily murders and the presence of youth gangs, not just in the inner cities, but in calm rural and suburban regions.
-The ground for this concern is the violent crimes committed by gangs are unpredictable, victims are often randomly selected, and usually people who are unable to fend for themselves and the assailants are increasingly younger.
-Clothing today is very ware for many citizens or victims in the globe today.
+Most Americans are fearful of soaring crime, random violence, daily murders, and the presence of youth gangs, not just in the inner cities but in calm rural and suburban regions.
+The ground for this concern is the violent crimes committed by gangs are unpredictable; victims are often randomly selected and usually people who are unable to fend for themselves, and the assailants are increasingly younger.
+Clothing today is very significant for many citizens or victims across the globe.
 "Colors": Obvious or subtle colors of clothing, a particular clothing brand, jewelry, or haircuts are a few signs of violence today.
+The echoes of the Zoot Suit Riots can still be felt in how society perceives and reacts to minority cultures, often through a lens of suspicion and misunderstanding (Vargas, 2012).

 Get a custom paper now from our expert writers.